 Coordinated framework agreements in Sweden

-The task of the National Procurement Services is stated in the government regulation concerning Kammarkollegiet and in the ordinance on coordinated public procurement (1998:796).
+The task of the National Procurement Services is specified in the government regulation concerning Kammarkollegiet and in the ordinance on coordinated public procurement (1998:796).
 In short, the task is to offer central government authorities coordinated framework agreements for goods and services of general use.
 In the area of information and communication technology (ICT), local and regional authorities as well as central government authorities can use these framework agreements.

-This website, avropa.se ("avropa" meaning call off in Swedish), is the primary means of communication with procuring entities and suppliers.
-The website has approximately 1500 visitors daily.
+This website, avropa.se ("avropa" meaning call-off in Swedish), is the primary means of communication with procuring entities and suppliers.
+The website has approximately 1 500 visitors daily.

 The phone number and e-mail address to each Contract Manager is published on the website avropa.se.

 Service shared mailbox: email@example.com